 Non-Fungible Tokens (NFTs) are digital assets that can be used to represent digital and physical creative work.
 Each token is unique and cannot be exchanged with another, making them non-fungible.
 NFTs contain digital information like music, video, and images and their value can be determined in cryptocurrencies.
 Although NFTs are a part of Ethereum's blockchain unlike Ethereum coins as they can still be exchanged amongst other assets making them fungible.
 With technological advancements and growth come increased security risks related to authenticity as well.[7]

 NFTs enable the uniqueness and non-fungibility of each asset, making it possible to trace each back to its owner.
 This eliminates the issue of customers being duped into buying counterfeit goods like tickets or artwork.
 Items can be traced easily by buyers back to their legal owners, providing peace of mind that their purchase was legal.
-NFTs have opened up new markets for artists businesses which had previously struggled to establish online marketplaces in today's internet-based economy.
+NFTs have opened new markets for artists businesses which had previously struggled to establish online marketplaces in today's internet-based economy.

 NFTs gained notoriety with the October 2017 launch of CryptoPunks and the subsequent record-breaking sale of Mike Winkelmann's art for almost USD 70 million.
 Since then, NFTs have seen steady growth, with artists and collectors taking notice.
 From being a niche within blockchain communities to having global sales reaching up to USD 1.2 billion by July 2021, their market has expanded significantly.[9]